Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Exploding Drug and Alcohol Abuse

 Another fallout from the deterioration of values is the specter of drug abuse.
-Worldwide, the United Nations World Drug Report 2005 estimated that as many as 200 million people are drug users.
+Worldwide, the United Nations World Drug Report 2017 estimated that as many as a quarter of a billion people are drug users.
+It was calculated that as a result of drug use, twenty-eight million “healthy” years of life were lost (includes disability and premature death).
 Substance abuse is truly a global phenomenon, with affluent nations the worst.

 In addition to the mounting dilemma of drugs, the problems of alcohol are much more costly.
-In 1992, the alcohol problem cost the U.S. over $148 billion—over $600 paid by each man, woman, and child.
-The amount in 1995 rose an estimated 11 percent to over $166 billion.
+In 2006, the alcohol problem cost the United States about $223.5 billion.
+This rose to $249 billion in 2010.
+Seventy-seven percent of this cost was due to binge drinking.

-Alcohol is involved in nearly half of all traffic accidents—and is involved in forty percent of all violent crime.
+Alcohol is involved in nearly half of all traffic accidents—and is involved in 40 percent of all violent crime.
+Every 50 minutes one person in the U.S. dies from a vehicle crash involving an alcohol-impaired driver.
 As dramatic as these statistics sound, the worst part is that they are steadily climbing with no end in sight.

 Society is being plagued by an ever-increasing crime problem.
 Not only is it a continual topic among news headlines, but the severity and inhumanity of criminal acts are also worsening.
-U.S. statistics alone show that every half hour an astonishing 48 aggravated assaults and 84 violent crimes, including one murder, are committed.
+U.S. statistics alone show that in 2015 there was an aggravated assault every 41 seconds, a robbery every two minutes, a rape every four minutes, and a murder every 33 minutes.
 How long can such conditions exist—and they are growing worse—before citizens are literally prisoners of fear in their own homes?

 Terrorism and the spreading epidemic of youth crime are two of the biggest issues amidst the world’s growing social problems.
-New York City alone employs nearly 38,000 police officers in an effort to combat its escalating crime rate.
-While murders have temporarily declined, they are still losing the battle.
+New York City alone employs nearly 36,000 police officers in an effort to combat its escalating crime rate.
+They are losing the battle.

 People seem to no longer consider the effects of their actions on others.
 Or they rationalize that their actions will have no adverse effects on others—or that they themselves are victims.
 Many openly justify crimes of terror through the belief that any suffering they inflict on others is ultimately for good and merely an acceptable means to an end.

-While statistics do indicate a drop in the overall U.S. crime rate between 1991 and 2001 (but these were economic boom times), such figures dwarf statistics as recent as forty years ago.
-Recently, it was learned that murder rates would be five times higher if medical advances and emergency response had not improved dramatically.
+While statistics do indicate a drop in the overall U.S. crime rate in certain periods, (usually during economic boom times), such figures dwarf statistics as recent as forty years ago.
+Research has shown that murder rates would be five times higher if medical advances and emergency response had not improved dramatically.
 Now, all preliminary indications are that the actual murder rates are rising again.
-In fact, so are virtually all forms of crime rising.
-Also, it is widely documented that many hundreds of immigrant gangs are now operating in the U.S.!
+In fact, virtually all forms of crime are rising.
+Also, it is widely documented that many hundreds of immigrant gangs are now operating in the United States!
 Current studies also show that over two-thirds of the world’s countries are rife with corruption.

-God’s Word shows that conditions will grow worse, resulting in a worldwide explosion of lawlessness, just prior to Christ’s Return.
+God’s Word shows that conditions will grow worse, resulting in a worldwide explosion of lawlessness.
 Matthew 24:3-12 describes a time of worldwide lawlessness (“iniquity”) that parallels the time of Noah before the Flood (Matt.
 24:37).

 What were world conditions like at that time?
 Read this: “The earth also was corrupt before God, and the earth was filled with violence.
 And God looked upon the earth, and, behold, it was corrupt; for all flesh had corrupted his way upon the earth.
 And God said unto Noah, The end of all flesh is come before Me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth” (Gen. 6:11-13).